schnauzers/predict/README.md

 ## Results

-After executing the program, you will get the records of the player you are in fond of:
+After executing the program, you will get the records of the player you are fond of:

 ```
 Points: